 BNL's Central Steam Facility utilizes four boilers that are subject to NYSDEC regulations.
-In 2011, emission testing of the boilers showed that nitrogen oxides, carbon monoxide, and sulfur dioxide were all within permit limits.
-Opacity excursions only occurred during boiler testing periods.
+In 2012, emission testing of the boilers showed that nitrogen oxides, carbon monoxide, and sulfur dioxide were all within permit limits.
+Nine opacity excursions occurred within 1 day in January due to a sudden buildup of soot across the transmitter light path, for which there was no apparent cause.